Van Dijk Signs New Liverpool Contract - UrduPoint

 Van Dijk Signs New Liverpool Contract

-Liverpool, (APP - UrduPoint / Pakistan Point News - 17th Apr, 2025) Liverpool captain Virgil van Dijk on Thursday committed his future to the Premier League club, signing a new two-year contract.
+Liverpool, (APP - UrduPoint / Pakistan Point News - 17th Apr, 2025) Liverpool captain Virgil van Dijk on Thursday signed a new two-year contract with the club, ending months of fevered speculation over his future just a week after Mohamed Salah extended his stay.

-The Dutch defender follows Mohamed Salah in ending months of speculation by extending his stay at Anfield, with fans preparing to celebrate winning the Premier League title.
+The announcement comes with Liverpool potentially just days away from winning the Premier League title in Arne Slot's first season in charge.

-"I'm very happy, very proud," said Van Dijk who, like Salah, would have been out of contract at the end of the season.
+"I'm very happy, very proud," said Van Dijk, whose existing deal, like Salah's, had been set to expire at the end of the season.

 "There are so many emotions obviously that go through my head right now speaking about it.